GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 </ol>
 <p><strong>Rules</strong></p>
 <ol>
-<li>Applicants submit an application, describing how they assisted with or successfully carried out culturally tailored interventions that ultimately led to reduced health disparities in chronic conditions including hypertension, heart disease, type 2 diabetes, or obesity and associated risk behaviors of physical inactivity, poor nutrition, or smoking.</li>
+<li>Applicants submit an application describing how they assisted with or successfully carried out culturally tailored interventions that ultimately led to reduced health disparities in chronic conditions including hypertension, heart disease, type 2 diabetes, or obesity and associated risk behaviors of physical inactivity, poor nutrition, or smoking.</li>
 <li>This award highlights how diverse communities worked together to address health disparities and achieve one of the following:
 <ol style="list-style-type: lower-alpha;">
 <li>Addressed preventable risk behaviors (tobacco use, poor nutrition and physical inactivity).</li>